-Also known as: Mirena, Next Choice, Next Choice One Dose, Norplant System, Plan B, Plan B One-Step, Skyla
+Also known as: Mirena, My Way, Next Choice, Next Choice One Dose, Norplant System, Plan B, Plan B One-Step, Skyla

 The following information is NOT intended to endorse drugs or recommend therapy.
 While these reviews might be helpful, they are not a substitute for the expertise, skill, knowledge and judgement of healthcare practitioners in patient care.

 Mirena (levonorgestrel) for Birth Control: I have been on the Mirena for eight months now, and I have never been happier.
 I had my period once four months later, it was so light I only needed a pad.
 The insertion was painful but it lasted no more than a minute.
 I had cramping for two days and spotting for less than a month.
 I will use Mirena as birth control until I'm ready to have kids, and when I'm done having children I will get right back on it.
 I love it!

 Plan B One-Step (levonorgestrel) for Emergency Contraception: Plan B one-step worked on me.
 I waited roughly 18 hours before I took it and it worked great.
 The only hard thing to deal with were the side effects.
 I had bloating and cravings and that first week was just the worst...but then I got my period.

 Next Choice One Dose (levonorgestrel) for Emergency Contraception: My girlfriend took this the night after our condom broke.
 She took the pill about 12 hours later and it prevented the pregnancy.
 She said it made her a little dizzy when she took it, but its well worth the minor side effects.